aline2593/DRS-LCLs-qtl-analysis/README.md

 ---
 ## Data availability
-Zenodo (10.5281/zenodo.12555794): BAM files and quantifications derived, as well as m⁶A modification information Data was deposited in ENA, under the following accession number PRJEB76585.
-This includes raw fast5 files
+- Zenodo (10.5281/zenodo.12555794): BAM files and quantifications derived, as well as m⁶A modification information.
+- Data was deposited in ENA, under the following accession number PRJEB76585.
+This includes raw fast5 files.

 ---
 ## Citation